Husam al-Din Timurtash: Interactions with Zengi

 In 1141/42, he reached an agreement with his cousin Rukn al-Dawla Da'ud.
 In the meantime, Zengi asked Timurtash to send a commander named Habashi, a request for unknown reasons, which ended with Habashi's assassination in Zengi's camp.
 It seemed that the Emir of Mardin was seeking an alliance with Da'ud and Joscelin II, Count of Edessa which was opposed by Zengi.
 Other reasons for the conflict were known, as according to Ibn al-Athir, a large group of peasants left Mosul to settle in Mardin; Zengi asked for their return but Timurtash refused and said that he only charged them a tenth of the harvest, and that if Zengi had done the same they would not have left.
 Zengi argued that without his assistance, Timurtash would not avoid the conquest of the city by the Crusaders; which urged him eventually to return the peasants.

 In 1144, his cousin Rukn al-Dawla Da'ud died, and Zengi seized almost all of his territories between Hasankeyf and Harput.
 The attempt to ally Kara Arslan, Da'ud's son and successor, with Timurtash and the Count of Edessa ended with Zengi's conquest of the county capital.
 In 1145/46, Zengi advanced against Mayyafariqin but withdrew, as it was probably nothing more than a show of strength.
 The assassination of Zengi in Qal'at Ja'bar in 1146 settled the matter.

 Immediately upon learning of the atabeg's death, Timurtash went out with his Turkmen and occupied some territories such as Hani and Siwan before Zengi's successor in Mosul, his son Sayf al-Din Ghazi I, could establish his power.
 Timurtash occupied Siirt in 1146 then handed it over a year later to Kara Arslan.

 Later years

 In 1148/49, Timurtash suffered a serious defeat against Saif al-Din Ghazi of Mosul who reached as far as Mardin with the intention of reclaiming all the territories of his father; before achieving anything decisive he died in 1149 in Mosul.
 Shortly afterwards the Emir of Amida, Kara Arslan, recognized the sovereignty of the Emir of Mardin, then around 1150 he conquered Samsat when the Count of Edessa, Joscelin II, was taken prisoner by Nur al-Din.
 Shortly before his death, Timurtash received in 1152 from the Caliph, Al-Muqtafi, dresses and diplomas accrediting the Caliphate's recognition of his possessions.
+In the same year he made an attack on the crusaders at Jerusalem but was defeated.

 He died in 1154, and was succeeded by his son Najm al-Din Alpi.